 Poly-aromatic hydrocarbons are components of atmospheric pollution and are known carcinogens.

-Aromatic compounds are also interesting because of their role in the origins of life as precursors to nucleotides and amino acids.
+Aromatic compounds are also interesting because of their presumed role in the origin of life as precursors to nucleotides and amino acids.

 Aromatic compounds often have fragrant properties, Aromatic compounds, unlike their cycloalkane cousins, are flat, Aromatic compounds produce a sooty yellow flame when burned due to their high C:H ratio, and Aromatic compounds are highly reactive due to their delocalized electrons